stephenverderame/cpp_book/src/templates/policies.md

 };

 ```
-The concept for a comparator (`Compare` named requirement) requires a type that takes in a template parameter and defines an `operator(const T&, constT&)` which returns a bool (or something implicitly convertible to bool).
+The concept for a comparator (`Compare` named requirement) requires a type that takes in a template parameter and defines an `operator(const T&, constT&)` which returns a bool
+(or something implicitly convertible to bool).
 It also requires that `!cmp(a, b) && !cmp(b, a)` establishes that `a == b`.
-The default ones provided are `std::less` and `std::greater` with use `operator<` and `operator>` respectively.
+The default ones provided are `std::less` and `std::greater` which use `operator<` and `operator>` respectively.
 Containers will order their elements so that `a` is before `b` if `cmp(a, b)` returns true.
 Thus, an out-of-the-box `std::set` will order elements least to greatest using the type's defined `operator<`.

 Say we wanted to dehumanize our students and order them from highest to lowest gpa.
 Since equal gpa's should be allowed, we'll need an `std::multiset`.
 We could do this relatively simply by defining an `operator>` and changing the template parameter.

 ```C++
 struct Student {